johncobb/avr_328p_freertos/README.md

-## Building an AVR application to communicate with the USART peripheral
+## Building a AVR based FreeRTOS application (blinky)
-This project walks you through the process building an AVR application to exercise the usart peripheral on the ATMega328p microcontroller.
-The USART peripheral can be used to interface with many different types of sensors, modems, ic(s), and microcontrollers.
-Refer to your microcontroller's datasheet to determine optiomal baud rate to ensure maximum data rate and minimal error rate.
+This project walks you through the process building a FreeRTOS based AVR application to toggle a LED on the ATMega328p microcontroller.
+The FreeRTOS kernel is developed by leading chip manufacturers to provide a Real Time Operating System for microtrollers and microprocessors.
+Reffer to your microcontroller's datasheet to determine optiomal memory footprint and stack size.

 ### Prerequisites: